Skip to content

 • deploy/flux-system/releases/openbao.yaml — OpenBao HelmRelease

-• deploy/flux-system/infrastructure/openbao-tls-cert.yaml — TLS Certificate
+• deploy/flux-system/infrastructure/openbao-tls-cert.yaml — server TLS Certificate